Sunday, 31 January 2016

 So then I took to imagining a Yorkshireman and a southerner coming face to face on a narrow bridge.
 The southerner sniffs the air disdainfully and asks:

-‘Excuse me, old chap, but do you think you might exercise propriety and good manners by at least offering to give way?’
+‘Excuse me, old chap, but do you think you might exercise propriety and good manners by at least offering me right of way?’

 ‘Art tha jokin’, lad?’ replies the Yorkshireman.
 ‘I never believed in bloody fairies ’til I saw thee.’